Pain in the lower back on the left side, treatment: Focus Physical✓

 Treatment

-• Kinesiotherapy focuses on specific exercises for strengthening the deep stabilizers and stretching shortened muscles on the left side.
+• Kinesiotherapy and Balance Correction: An individualized exercise program focusing on strengthening deep trunk stabilizers and targeted stretching of shortened muscles on the left side.
+These exercises permanently correct posture and prevent the recurrence of asymmetrical pain.

 FAQ